gopar/gopar.github.io/_posts/2021-11-18-how-to-be-a-kind-engineer.md

 As I've worked in tech, I've come to appreciate when engineers are considerate of other engineers.
 (If you're a junior engineer reading this, I implore you to do all this and you will stand out)

-Here are a few things that in my mind, make an engineer "considerate":
+Here are a few things that in my mind, make an engineer "kind":

 ## Meaningful Git Messages